-The article that has just been published in Christian Post on 10th June is perhaps a golden opportunity for the now 78 year old Mr McDowell to distill his many decades of extensive thinking on the topic of evidence to articulate some of his very best most compelling arguments.
+The article that has just been published in the Christian Post on June 10th, 2018 is perhaps a golden opportunity for the now 83 year old Mr McDowell to distill his many decades of extensive thinking on the topic of evidence to articulate some of his very best most compelling arguments.

 Let’s take a look and see what we find.

 Yes, Atheists Have Faith.
 But Do They Have Evidence?

 The title itself, “Yes, Atheists Have Faith.
 But Do They Have Evidence?” is a gross distortion of reality …

 - No Atheists do not have “faith”, they simply don’t believe due to the lack of any evidence

 - Additionally, those that do not believe do not require evidence to disprove something that has never actually been proven.

 Not only is it really not a good start, but it goes rapidly downhill from there as you get into the content.